dardanbakiu/YammyPizzaBackend/README.md

 ## About This App

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

-Yammy Pizza is an app to order pizza online, its simple to use, you only have to select products, write your full name, location and then click buy button
+Yammy Pizza is an app to order pizza online, its simple to use, you only have to select products, write your full name, location and then click buy button.

-## App install

-Pull the project and then open a bash or powershell on back-end write this command : "php artisan serve" go to the frontend folder, open another shell here and write "npm start"

-Website will run at localhost:3000
+This repository contains the back-end services requested by Yummy Pizza.
+It contains GET requests like '/api/data' to get products from remotemysql.com and it contains POST request to create a new order in remotemysql.com.

+This repository is hosted on Heroku via the following link: https://dry-oasis-95076.herokuapp.com/ and is baked by the front-end application hosted on: https://secure-shore-05604.herokuapp.com/